basselaasi/github-slideshow/_posts/0000-01-02-basselaasi.md

 layout: slide
 title: "Welcome to GitHub second slide!"
 ---
-This is my awesome slide
+This is my awesome slide : add emoji
 Use the left arrow to go back!